defagos/CoconutKit/README.markdown

 * `CoconutKit`: Builds the CoconutKit static library
 * `CoconutKit-staticframework`: Builds the CoconutKit `.staticframework` into the `Binaries` directory, both for the Release and Debug configurations
-* `CoconutKit-resources`: Builds the CoconutKit resource bundle
+* `CoconutKit-resources`: Builds the CoconutKit resource bundle into the `CoconutKit` directory
-* `CoconutKit-(dev|demo)`: The standard CoconutKit component demo.
-Runs on iOS 5 and above
+* `CoconutKit-(dev|demo)`: The standard CoconutKit component demo
-* `CoconutKit-(dev|demo)-RootStack`: A demo where CoconutKit stack controller is the root view controller of an application.
-Runs on iOS 5 and above
+* `CoconutKit-(dev|demo)-RootStack`: A demo where CoconutKit stack controller is the root view controller of an application
+* `CoconutKit-(dev|demo)-RootSplitView`: A demo where a UIKit split view controller is the root view controller of an application
+* `CoconutKit-(dev|demo)-RootTabBar`: A demo where a UIKit tab bar controller is the root view controller of an application
+* `CoconutKit-(dev|demo)-RootNavigation`: A demo where a UIKit navigation controller is the root view controller of an application
 * `CoconutKit-(dev|demo)-RootStoryboard`: A demo where a storyboard defines the whole application view controller hierarchy (itself managed using CoconutKit view controller containers).
 Runs on iOS 5 and above
-* `CoconutKit-(dev|demo)-ios4`: The standard CoconutKit component demo, but also running on iOS 4.
-Features available on iOS 5 have been removed.
 * `CoconutKit-test`: CoconutKit unit tests

+Schemes ending with `ios4` are similar, but with features not available on iOS 4 removed.

 ### Frequently asked questions

 #### With which versions of iOS is CoconutKit compatible?

-CoconutKit should be compatible with iOS 4 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
-Please file a bug if you discover it is not the case.
+CoconutKit is compatible with iOS 4 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
+Please file a bug if you discover this is not the case.

 #### With which versions of Xcode and the iOS SDK is CoconutKit compatible?

-CoconutKit should be used with the latest versions of Xcode and of the iOS SDK.
+CoconutKit can be used with Xcode 4.4.1 (iOS SDK 5.1) and above, but is best used with the latest versions of Xcode and of the iOS SDK.
 Binaries themselves have been compiled using LLVM so that only projects built with LLVM will be able to successfully link against it (linking a project built with LLVM GCC against a library built with LLVM may result in crashes at runtime).

 #### Can I use CoconutKit with ARC projects?

 Yes.
-As long as you use binaries, no additional configuration is required.
+As long as you use binaries or CocoaPods, no additional configuration is required.

 #### Can I use CoconutKit for applications published on the AppStore?